esha-mahid/WeatherSearch/README.md

 # WeatherSearch
-#A simple website to generate weather details in different location
+#A simple website to generate weather details in different location using Zip code or City.